asantolaria/asantolaria/README.md

 - 👋 Hi, I’m @asantolaria
-- 👀 I’m interested in Angular, Javascript, PHP, Laravel, Python and cloud AWS.
+- 👀 I’m interested in Angular, Javascript, PHP, Laravel, Python and AWS.

 <!---
 asantolaria/asantolaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.